AT-Publishing/website/0-blackfriday.md

 ## Black Friday Every Day: Only in Crypto

-**Black Friday 2018 is done and dusted, hopefully you managed to snatch some value out of it.**
+Black Friday is Over, Long Live Black Friday.
+Black Friday 2018 is done and dusted, hopefully you managed to snatch some value out of it.**

 **Luckily, some of the most popular tools for crypto traders are not sleeping on timely offers until Black Friday 2019.**